utk29/Medium/README.md

 # Medium
 This project was generated with Angular CLI version 11.0.3.

-# install all the required packages
+# Installing all the required packages
+First, you need to have Node and npm installed on your development machine.
-after opening Angular project in visual studio code, run command
+Now open your angular project in visual studio code, run command
      npm install
 it will install all the required required modules